 The Great Ormond Street Hospital (GOSH) Centre for Inherited Cardiovascular Disease is the largest unit in Europe providing comprehensive evaluation and management of the full range of inherited cardiac conditions (ICCs) in children and adolescents.

-The service has close clinical and academic links with University College London, the Cardiology in the Young service at the Heart Hospital, University College London Hospitals and other adult inherited cardiac conditions services in London and the UK.
+The service has close clinical and academic links with University College London, the Bart's Heart Centre and other adult inherited cardiac conditions services in London and the UK.
 GOSH is uniquely placed to deliver a world-class, comprehensive service for children with the complete range of ICCs.

-The service is staffed by a team of paediatric and adult cardiologists with a specialist interest in inherited cardiac conditions, electrophysiologists, clinical nurse specialists, genetic counsellors, cardiac technicians, clinical psychologists and administrative support staff.
+The Centre for Inherited Cardiovascular Disease at GOSH is staffed by a team of paediatric and adult cardiologists with a specialist interest in inherited cardiac conditions, clinical nurse specialists, genetic counsellors, cardiac technicians, clinical psychologists and administrative support staff.

 For details of our team members, please see Meet the team.